sendgrid/smtpapi-php/README.md

 <a name="how-to-contribute"></a>
 ## How to Contribute

-We encourage contribution to our projects, please see our [CONTRIBUTING](https://github.com/sendgrid/smtpapi-php/blob/master/CONTRIBUTING.md) guide for details.
+We encourage contribution to our project; please see our [CONTRIBUTING](https://github.com/sendgrid/smtpapi-php/blob/master/CONTRIBUTING.md) guide for details.

 Quick links: